Describe image

 • Think of one sentence to introduce the graph, e.g., what is being described in the graph.

-• Decide on the most logical order to present the main ideas or features, e.g., time graphs/charts usually preseninformatioichronologicaordesthmoslogicaordewoulbtstructuryoudescriptions from earliest to latest.
+• Decide on the most logical order to present the main ideas or features, e.g., time graphs/charts usually present information in chronological order so the most logical order would be to structure your descriptions from earliest to latest.

 • Now summarize your description.